Get started with a few quick questions

 Python $45

 Platform rates (Lemon.io, Toptal) run higher at $61-100/hr due to platform premiums.
-Direct contractor relationships for custom software development sit at the lower end ($25-50/hr), while agency-billed custom software development services typically fall in the $45-65/hr range.
+Direct contractor relationships sit at the lower end ($25-50/hr), while agency-billed work typically falls in the $45-65/hr range.

 City-level variations in local salaries exist (Trujillo commands the highest average local rates, Cusco the lowest), but these differences are marginal and don't significantly affect outsourcing pricing, which is set at the agency level.